LyonParapente/EventOrganizer/last_release.md

-* Fix SubmitComment not working
+* Fix map layers not working
+* Bump dependancies versions (terser in front, pillow in back)